Neutrxl/Severitium/src/General/NotificatorIcon/README.md

-# Notificator Icon
+# :sparkles: Notificator Icon

-Stilizes the notificators icon.
+Stilizes the notificator icons.

-## Usage
+## :bulb: How to use

 You can manually use this component by enabling the [script](https://raw.githubusercontent.com/Neutrxl/Themed/main/src/General/NotificatorIcon/NotificatorIcon.user.js) in Tampermonkey.